Modelwire

 MentionsStratechery

-Modelwire summarizes — we don’t republish.
-The full article lives on stratechery.com.
+Modelwire summarizes, we don’t republish.
+The full content lives on stratechery.com.
 If you’re a publisher and want a different summarization policy for your work, see our takedown page.

 Mythos, Muse, and the Opportunity Cost of Compute · Modelwire